hasnainnaeem/Quizify/README.md

--Documentation is in Documentation folder as a html file.
+- HTML Documentation file is included

--There are 2 source codes,
+- There are 2 source codes:
-	-One with GUI (which is not complete)
+	- With GUI (Not complete)
-	-Other is without GUI (this is complete as a console application)
+	- Console Application